 The journey starts from the capital of modern-day Sikkim at 5500 feet, taking you as high as 13500 feet to Gnathang valley, erstwhile home to Tibetan Yak herders, circling down the silk route through the Jalepla (mountain pass) to come down to a more tropical Lingtham crisscrossed by gushing streams till you enter South Sikkim and end the journey in a homestay whose large windows give you the majestic view of Mount Kanchenjunga.

-- Breakfast and dinner on all days
+- Breakfast and lunch only on day 3

 - Accommodation on twin sharing basis in village stays, homestays and farm stays.

 - Parking, tolls, driver allowance, driver accommodation and driver food

 - All necessary permits to enter North Sikkim and other restricted areas in East Sikkim.

 - Airfare charges

 - All food & beverages costs apart from the ones mentioned above